2025 Conference Sessions

 Paige Gustafson, Albion College

+Part two of a two-part morning session all about giving days.
 Paige will share the success story of Albion College’s giving day, including the use of three giving days throughout the year (Giving Tuesday, Founders Day, and an athletics giving day), Albion’s strong faculty and staff giving day fundraising, and their use of a custom-designed giving day platform.
+All giving day discussion topics are welcome.

 Giving THROUGH: Cause-Based Fundraising in Annual Giving